MattuW4/battleships-terminal-game/README.md

 ### Content

-- All content was written by the developer for this site.
+- All content was written by the developer for this site unless otherwise credited.
 Styling and layout are the users own work.

 ### Code

 Within the code files there are comments to indicate where the below resources were used as a basis to inform the code that was ultimately produced to style the site.

-- Code on how to use flex box and implement for ordering purposes was informed by resources from [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+- Code on how to use time and sleep was informed by [Real Python](https://realpython.com/python-sleep/).
-- Tutorials on how to develop a rock, paper, scissors were referred to and are available at [Web Dev Simplified](https://www.youtube.com/watch?v=1yS-JV4fWqY), [Geek for geeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/), [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [Code with Faraz](https://www.codewithfaraz.com/content/107/create-rock-paper-scissors-game-with-html-css-and-javascript)
+- Tutorials on how to develop battleship games were referred to and are available at [Dylan Israel](https://www.youtube.com/watch?v=7Ki_2gr0rsE), [Robert Heaton](https://www.youtube.com/watch?v=Gi0Fdyhk1_0), [Knowledge Mavens](https://www.youtube.com/watch?v=tF1WRCrd_HQ) and [CS Students](https://www.youtube.com/watch?v=MgJBgnsDcF0)
-- A tutorial on how to create a modal was used to develop the modal page [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+- Suggestions for code to create a clear function were informed by [Stack Overflow](https://stackoverflow.com/questions/47503734/what-does-printf-033c-mean)
-- The Love Maths project from the Code Institute was also used to inform development of the JavaScript
+- The Love Sandwiches project from the Code Institute was also used to inform development of the Python.

-### Media

-- The icons used in the modal and refresh buttons taken from [Font Awesome](https://fontawesome.com/)
-- The font used across the site was taken from [Google Fonts](https://fonts.google.com/)
-- All images were accessed from [Swampview](https://swampview.com/rock-paper-scissors-lizard-spock-rules/): this was used to access images for the rock, paper, scissors hands.
-All credit for these images goes to Tony Florida.
-This site is not for commercial purposes, only educational.

 ## Acknowledgements